Jasmin1117/AOOPSRS/README.md

 7. **System Administrator Functionalities:**
 - Description: Provides tools for system administrators to manage user accounts, roles, permissions, and access levels across the platform.
 The system admin can also process verification codes for employees when they submit a forgot password request.
-- Use Case: Organizes requirements for managing user accounts and access controls.
 - Mode of Operation: Includes secure processes for user management and access control.
 - User Class: Targets system administrators for managing platform-wide security and access policies.
 - Object Class: Manages user accounts, roles, and permissions securely.